Lac La Biche, Alberta

-Lac La Biche (/ˌlæk lə ˈbɪʃ/ LAK-_-lə-_-BISH) is a hamlet in Lac La Biche County within northeast Alberta, Canada.
-It is located approximately 220 km northeast of the provincial capital of Edmonton.
+Lac La Biche (/ˌlæk lə ˈbɪʃ/ LAK-_-lə-_-BISH) is an urban service area in Lac La Biche County within northeastern Alberta, Canada.

+It is approximately 220 km northeast of the provincial capital, Edmonton.
 Previously incorporated as a town, Lac La Biche amalgamated with Lakeland County to form Lac La Biche County on August 1, 2007.
+Between 2007 and 2017, it was designated as a hamlet within Lac La Biche County.